Before Your Eyes: The Game You Control With a Blink — Interview

 He continued, hinting at potential future game ideas: “We have these moments that come later in the game where we don’t just track your blinks — we actually want you to hold your eyes completely closed.
 You get lost in these audio moments while your eyes are closed…once we happened upon that that it became such an exciting thing to us…we’re still very far out from knowing what our next project is, but we think there’s more to explore with that.”

-I’d like to extend thanks to both Graham and Bela for such an enlightening discussion, and I wish them and the rest of the talented team at GoodbyeWorld Games all the best.
+I’d like to extend thanks to both Graham and Bela for such an enlightening discussion, and I wish them and the rest of the talented team at GoodbyeWorld Games all the best with the launch.